 Create a new values.yaml inside to the dct-x.0.0 folder (e.g. parallel to delphix-dct folder), use sample values.yaml given below.
-Copy the configured properties from previous version to this newly created values.yaml77.
+Copy the configured properties from previous version to this newly created values.yaml64.

-The values.yaml file contains only modified values from the previous version of deployment.
+This values.yaml file should only contain the modified values from the previous version of deployment and not the entire values.yaml file as it is.

 Update the username and password in values.yaml.
-It can be obtained from https://download.delphix.com78.
+It can be obtained from https://download.delphix.com65.
 Here are some notes in regards to this step in the process:

-• This username and password update in values.yaml is only required if the user using Delphix provided a Docker Registry directly in the deployment (i.e. values.yaml).
+This username and password update in values.yaml is only required if the user using DCT provided a Docker Registry directly in the deployment (i.e. values.yaml).